-- A brain or neurological disorder, such as head trauma or a tumor, affecting specific nerves running to your cat's eye (i.e. Horner's Syndrome)
+- A brain or neurological disorder, such as head trauma or a tumor, affecting specific nerves running to your cat's eye

 - Glaucoma (the affected eye will have an increased pressure within the eye and will be dilated)

 Depending on the underlying cause you may not see any other symptoms or you may notice accompanying symptoms affecting the eyes or other parts of the body.
-Depending on the cause, cats with anisocoria may also have other eye abnormalities such as red eyes, a clouding or blue-tinted cornea (the outermost layer of the eye), eye discharge, a droopy eyelid, a squinting eye, or rubbing/pawing at the affected eye.
+Depending on the cause, cats with anisocoria may also have other eye abnormalities such as red eyes, a clouding or blue-tinted cornea (the outermost layer of the eye), eye discharge, a droopy eyelid, a squinting eye, or they may be rubbing/pawing at the affected eye.
 Your cat also may be less active than normal or have other behavioral or physical changes.
 The causes are so varied that it is possible to see many different scenarios.

-Regardless of the cause, if your cat's anisocoria has sudden onset it is an emergency that requires immediate veterinary care.
-Eyes are so delicate that treatment should begin right away, otherwise you can risk permanent damage your cat's vision in the affected eye.
+Regardless of the cause, if your cat's anisocoria has a sudden onset, it is an emergency that requires immediate veterinary care.
+Eyes are so delicate that treatment should begin right away, otherwise you can risk permanent damage your cat's vision.

 Diagnosing the Reason for Your Cat's Anisocoria

 Most eye workups will start with three basic tests: A Schirmer tear test, fluorescein stain, and an intraocular pressure test.
 A Schirmer tear test will check the ability of your cat's eyes to create tears.
 There are certain disease processes that will inhibit tear production.
-Your cat's eyes will actually try to compensate but instead of tears they may produce a thick, sticky discharge.
-All this to say, you may think your cat just has funky tears when in reality he has a lack of them!
-Staining the eye with fluorescein dye can illuminate any ulcers on your cat's cornea.
-The stain will collect in the ulcer itself so that, even when excess stain is flushed out of the eye, the stain will still fluoresce under a black light.
+Staining the eye with fluorescein dye can illuminate any scratches, or ulcers, on your cat's cornea.
+The stain will collect in the ulcer itself so that, even when excess stain is flushed out of the eye, the stain will still fluoresce at the sight of the scratch.
 Checking your cat's intraocular pressures can check for glaucoma as well as uveitis.
 If your cat has glaucoma in one or both eyes, they will have higher than normal pressures.
 If your cat has uveitis in one or both eyes, they will have lower than normal pressures.
-Rest assured, veterinary medicine doesn't check eye pressures with the dreaded 'air puff' test that is common in human ophthalmology.

 Treating Your Cat's Anisocoria

 How best to treat your cat's anisocoria depends entirely on what is causing your cat's anisocoria.
 A specific treatment will be based on the specific disease.
 If your cat's anisocoria is stemming from a chemical or toxin exposure, removing the the substance may reverse the anisocoria.
-Some causes, such as Horner's Syndrome, are self-limiting and the anisocoria may resolve on it's own.
+Some causes, such as some types of Horner's Syndrome, are self-limiting and the anisocoria may resolve on it's own.
 For still other causes, such as degenerative conditions, your cat's anisocoria may never get better.
 Some causes of anisocoria may also require long term medication.
-If your cat's vision is affected because of their anisocoria their vision may never return back to normal.
+If your cat's vision is affected because of the underlying cause of its anisocoria, their vision may never return back to normal.